positroncascade/PyAero/README.md

 ## Documentation

-The documentation is hosted at [Read the Docs](http://pyaero.readthedocs.io/en/latest).
+The documentation is hosted at [Read the Docs](http://pyaero.readthedocs.io/en/latest) and is automatically generated using the files in the [docs](https://github.com/chiefenne/PyAero/tree/master/docs) folder via [Sphinx](http://www.sphinx-doc.org/en/stable/index.html).

 ## Release History